 See Xinhua, Fighting China's Counterfeits in the Online Era, China Daily (Sept.
-19, 2017), available at www.chinadaily.com.cn/business/2017-09/19/content_32200290.htm (Exhibit 3).
+19, 2017), available at www.chinadaily.com.cn/business/2017-09/19/content\32200290.htm (Exhibit 3).

-12. Plaintiff has been and continues to be irreparably harmed through loss of control over Plaintiff's reputation, good will, ability to license and the quality of goods featuring the Crista S. Forest Works.
-The rise of eCommerce as a method of supplying goods to the public exposes brand holders and content creators that make significant investments in their products to significant harm from counterfeiters:
+12. Plaintiff has been and continues to be irreparably harmed through loss of control over Plaintiff's reputation, goodwill, ability to license and the quality of goods featuring the Laura holders and content creators that make significant investments in their products to significant harm from counterfeiters: